PiaoX/CSE110sp24/index.md

 # Piao's CSE110

 _Hi my name is Piao Xie, a fourth year cs major student in ucsd.
-I like playing video games, hiking in my free time. ~~Also I like doing workout.~~_
+I like playing video games, and hiking in my free time. ~~Also I like doing workout.~~_

  ![Me](me.jpg)